-Respective responsibilities of the Director of Finance and the auditor
+Respective responsibilities of the Chief Financial Officer and the auditor

-As explained more fully in the Statement of the Director of Finance's Responsibilities the Director of Finance is responsible for the preparation of the pension fund financial statements in accordance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+As explained more fully in the Statement of the Chief Financial Officer's Responsibilities the Chief Financial Officer is responsible for the preparation of the pension fund financial statements in accordance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.

-Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements included in the Pension Fund Annual Report with the pension fund financial statements included in the annual published statement of accounts of the London Borough of Lambeth, and their compliance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements included in the Pension Fund Annual Report with the pension fund financial statements included in the annual published statement of accounts of the London Borough of Lambeth, and their compliance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.